albertgoncalves/hello_nix/hs/README.md

                   ];
 }
 ```
-It seems `libiconv` needs to tag along, for now anyways.
+With this approach, `libiconv` needs to tag along for the ride.
 From what I can tell, this is due in part to a bug when using **Nix** on **macOS High Sierra**.
-Your mileage may vary on other operating systems.
+It may be unnecessary on other operating systems.

 ---
 With that out of the way: